Donald Trump's The Art of the Deal: The Movie

 Donald Trump's The Art of the Deal: The Movie is a 2016 American parody film by the production company Funny or Die.
 The satire of businessman Donald Trump was released during his 2016 campaign for President of the United States, nine months before he was elected President.

-Loosely based on the 1987 autobiographical book Trump: The Art of the Deal, the film purports to be a 1988 adaptation of the book, with Johnny Depp as Donald Trump, Michaela Watkins as Ivana Trump, and a supporting cast that includes Jack McBrayer, Stephen Merchant, Patton Oswalt, Alfred Molina, Henry Winkler, Andy Richter, Jacob Tremblay, Paul Scheer, Kristen Schaal, Jason Mantzoukas, and Ron Howard as himself.
+Loosely based on the 1987 autobiographical book The Art of the Deal, the film purports to be a 1988 adaptation of the book, with Johnny Depp as Donald Trump, Michaela Watkins as Ivana Trump, and a supporting cast that includes Jack McBrayer, Stephen Merchant, Patton Oswalt, Alfred Molina, Henry Winkler, Ron Funches, Andy Richter, Jacob Tremblay, Paul Scheer, Kristen Schaal, Jason Mantzoukas, and Ron Howard as himself.

 Plot

 Director Ron Howard begins by saying that he has discovered a long-lost movie of the week based on Donald Trump's bestselling book The Art of the Deal that was written by, directed by and stars Trump himself.

 The film starts in 1986, where a young boy stumbles into Donald Trump's office holding a copy of the book The Art of the Deal.
 Trump must then take a call from Merv Griffin, who refuses to sell him Taj Mahal Casino and Resort in Atlantic City.
 Trump then describes his background and personal history in order to educate the young boy.

 Chapter 1: The Art of Intimidating Rent Controlled Tenants, which takes place in 1983, Trump meets a homeless vagrant and convinces him to scare away the tenants of one of the buildings he owns.

 Chapter 2: The Art of Defeating Totally Bogus Discrimination Lawsuits features Trump in 1973 butting heads with the Mayor of New York City, Ed Koch.
 He agrees with club owner Igor Cassini that he won't sleep with any of the wives of the other club members.
 Trump recruits Roy Cohn to help him fight discrimination charges, which they win.
 Jerry Schrager becomes Trump's new lawyer after Cohn dies of AIDS.

 After performing a rap about litigation with hip-hop group The Fat Boys, Trump introduces Chapter 3: The Art of Suing Those Losers at the NFL.
 He recounts his feud with Pete Rozelle over the New Jersey Generals, which causes Trump to sue Rozelle for breaking antitrust laws.
 A judge rules in favor of Trump.
 However, the damages awarded to him is only a symbolic $1.

 After learning that the young boy is named Jose, Trump cuts to commercial and has him replaced with an Asian-American boy.

 Trump's wife Ivana enters the office, talking about her time working at the Trump Castle in Atlantic City.
 Trump then introduces Chapter 4: The Art of Buying a Casino from the Hilton Family, which recounts Trump traveling to meet Barron Hilton, who sells him a casino.